-Section 15 of Chapter 2 includes a duty to protect content of democratic importance which is defined in (6b) (b) as "content that is or appears to be specifically intended to contribute to democratic political debate in the United Kingdom or a part or area of the United Kingdom".
-In Section 16 there is a duty to protect journalistic content.
+Section 13 of Chapter 2 includes a duty to protect content of democratic importance which is defined in (6) (b) as "content that is or appears to be specifically intended to contribute to democratic political debate in the United Kingdom or a part or area of the United Kingdom".
+In Sections 14/15 there is a duty to protect news published and journalistic content.
 We agree that there is an imperative to protect democratically important and journalistic content.
 However, the way in which these duties are set out in the draft Bill, mean that extremists, who actively undermine the democratic process by disseminating hateful and racist material, disinformation and other harmful content, will be protected under the law.
 For example, a racist activist standing for election might be able to demand their harmful material be re-platformed once removed, claiming bias or discrimination against the platform.